 1. Limit Login Attempts

 Blog security is the most important thing that we bloggers have to always keep in mind.
-There are always online threats out there, hackers and most of all idiots who are jealous of the success of our blog and try to sabotage it in some sort of way.
-This is why we must take security very seriously and make sure we have a killer set up.
-One thing to always do is limit login attempts to help combat these spammers who use automated software to try to register on multiple blogs to submit spam comments or spammy blog posts.
+There are always online threats out there, hackers, and most of all idiots who are jealous of our blog’s success and try to sabotage it in some sort of way.
+This is why we must take security very seriously and make sure we have a killer setup.
+One thing to always do is limit login attempts to help combat these spammers who use automated software to register on multiple blogs to submit spam comments or spammy blog posts.

 If you have money to invest in security now, I would strongly suggest using the iThemes Security Pro plugin.
 If not, follow this blog post and blog for many security tips.